 - The aspect ratio of the app is preserved while resizing.

-- App resolution and scale factor are not changed by resizing.
+- App resolution and scale factor aren't changed by resizing.

-- Apps are not able to query their actual size in the world.
+- Apps aren't able to query their actual size in the world.

 Apps with a 2D view appear with fixed window sizes

 The Start menu uses the standard small tile and medium tile for pins and the All Apps list in mixed reality.